RESOURCES

 Responsible Firearms Ownership – Tips for the Safe Storage of Firearms

 Please exercise responsible firearms ownership.
 Whether firearms have been in your family for generations or a recent addition to it, be sure to educate yourself and your entire family regarding firearm safety.
-Please take the time to make certain your firearms are safely stored where they are not likely to be stolen and where your children cannot access them.
-COVID-19 measures and the unprecedented closure of schools and daycares means children are staying home and likely feeling a little bored.
-Responsible firearms ownership will help prevent new tragedies from occurring while America’s students remain at home and parents return to work.
+Please take the time to make certain your firearms are safely stored where they are not likely to be stolen and where children cannot access them.
+When children are home and possibly feeling a little bored firearms safety is vital.
+Responsible firearms ownership will help prevent a devastating tragedy from occurring in your home.

 More Information on School Resource Officers